Nubrygyn Inn and Cemetery

 The Nubrygyn Inn and Cemetery is a heritage-listed former inn and farm house located at 2531 Euchareena Road, Euchareena in the Dubbo Regional Council local government area of New South Wales, Australia.
 The inn was built between 1840 and 1850, possibly by William Brazier.
-The property is also known as Nubrigyn, Nubrygin, Nubrygan, Nubriggan, Newbriggan, Nubrygar, Aubrygan, Lubrygyn, Lubrycan, Yelubrygyn, Eulubrigyn and Lubrygee.
+The property is also known as Nubrigyn, Nubrygin, Nubrygan, Nubriggan, Newbriggan, Nubrygar, Aubrygan, Lubrygyn, Lubrycan, Yelubrygyn, Eulubrigyn 'Yulubragin, Yullubirgen (Wiradjuri)'and Lubrygee.
 The property was added to the New South Wales State Heritage Register on 20 May 2016.

 History

 The Wellington Valley

 At the time of European settlement, the land between Bathurst and Wellington was occupied by the Wiradjuri people whose land extended from the Great Dividing Range in the east and bordered by the Macquarie, Lachlan and Murrumbidgee rivers.
 The rivers acted as an important travel and trade routes with each clan group having a clearly defined area of responsibility.
 The people from this area settled along the main rivers during the summer months and moved to other favoured and drier campsites in the winter months.
 Evidence of the occupation of the Wellington area by the Wiradjuri in pre-contact times survives in the form of rock shelters with deposits, carved trees, scarred trees, open camp sites, grinding grooves sites, bora (ceremonial) grounds and burial grounds (AHIMS).
 The name Nubrygyn derives from the Aboriginal name "Lubrygee", said to mean junction of the two creeks.

 The first Europeans officially travelling through this country were members of the expedition party led by John Oxley, Surveyor-General for the Colony.
 It was during his exploration of the Lachlan Valley that he discovered the Wellington Valley on 19 August 1817, when the explorers entered the valley through Glenfinlass (Curra Creek) finding and naming the Bell and Macquarie rivers.
 Oxley called the valley "The Vale of Tempe" after the Duke of Wellington.
 Nubrygyn is situated about 50 km from Wellington and is surrounded by many hectares of farmland, producing wheat, sheep, cattle and canola.
 The nearby village of Euchareena was originally known as Warne, after an early settler.